raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 }
 ```

-Now if we want to show that an automaton written in non-deterministic style has the same semantics as an automaton written for our original `DPA` class, we can write it like this:
+Now if we want to show that an automaton written in non-deterministic style has the same semantics as an automaton written for our original `DeterministicPushdownAutomaton` class, we can write it like this:

 ```javascript
 class LOL extends PushdownAutomaton {